 NbS have the potential to reduce summer temperature and improve air quality in a city.
 However, there are not many NbS designed to directly capture air pollutants from emission sources.
 The URBAN GreenUP project has studied the implementation of one of them: Urban Garden Biofilter.
 This NBS is composed by three main elements, the extractor system to extract the polluted air from underground car park, the plenum section to distribute the air under the Biofilter and the Biofilter itself to clean the air and metabolize pollutants.
 It is composed by several layers for support, pollutants absorption and protection and finally is covered by vegetation.
-The absorption/capture of air pollutants is made by the different layers and the metabolization of these pollutants is made by the soil microbiota and the vegetation.
+The absorption/capture of air pollutants is made by the soil microbiota and the wegetation.
 This NBS has been developed by CARTIF in a previous research project.
 Project results show that it can be captured most of NOX and PM (>90%, see Figure 2.2) from indoor air (pollutants concentration 0,5-1ppm).